To help you in your search, we’ve compiled a list of the 10 Best Micro Four Thirds Lenses, combined with features and price.

 Both Panasonic and Olympus cameras can use Micro Four Thirds lenses, so you can use the Olympus Micro Four Thirds (sometimes shortened to MFT or M43) lenses on Panasonic cameras, and vice versa.
-There are plenty of Micro Four Thirds lenses available on the market, made by Panasonic, Olympus, Sigma, Samyang, Voigtlander, Leica and many others, and all Micro Four Thirds lenses are fully compatible on either brand of camera.
+There are plenty of Micro Four Thirds lenses available on the market, made by Panasonic, Olympus, Sigma, Samyang, Voigtlander, Leica and many others, and all Micro Four Thirds lenses are fully compatible with either brand of camera.
 Keep in mind that Micro Four Thirds cameras have a 2x crop factor, meaning that a 25mm lens will behave like a 50mm lens on a 35mm camera.

 Here are the top recommended Micro Four Thirds lenses for Olympus and Panasonic cameras, including leading prime and zoom options from wide-angle to telephoto.
 You can choose the one you need.

-10 Best Micro Four Thirds Lenses in 2021
+10 Best Micro Four Thirds Lenses

 1. Panasonic Lumix G X Vario 12-35mm f2.8 II Asph Power OIS

-Even so, the lens is no lightweight in terms of build quality, with robust and weather-sealed construction.
+Even so, the lens is not lightweight in terms of build quality, with robust and weather-sealed construction.
 Centre-sharpness is excellent throughout the zoom range, even when shooting wide-open at f/2.8, and corner-sharpness also becomes impressive at f/4 and narrower apertures.
 It’s the best Micro Four Thirds lens for everyday shooting, with the bonus of effective optical stabilization.

 2. Panasonic Leica DG Nocticron 42.5mm f1.2 Asph Power OIS

 This zoom lens fights back with a super-fast f/1.2 aperture ranking, which helps to decrease the depth of field and present soft, creamy background blur in portraiture, along with enabling quick shutter speeds even under boring light.
-And for when you wish to utilize narrower apertures, there’s furthermore optical stabilization, that is almost unusual in f/1.2 lenses.
-Image quality is completely sumptuous.
+And for when you wish to utilize narrower apertures, there’s furthermore optical stabilization, which is almost unusual in f/1.2 lenses.
+The image quality is completely sumptuous.
 For portraiture on MFT digital cameras, this is actually the best lens on the market.
 It’s seriously costly but, on the other hand, Canon’s 85mm f/1.2 full-frame ‘portrait’ lens is getting on for twice the price.

 3. Panasonic Lumix G X Vario 35-100mm f2.8 II Power OIS

-As with the Panasonic 12-35mm f/2.8, you need to stop down to f/4 before corner-sharpness really gets into its stride, but overall levels of sharpness and other image quality attributes are outstanding.
+As with the Panasonic 12-35mm f/2.8, you need to stop down to f/4 before corner sharpness really gets into its stride, but overall levels of sharpness and other image quality attributes are outstanding.

 4. Panasonic Lumix G Vario 14-140mm f3.5-5.6 ASPH Power OIS